shoelace-style/shoelace/docs/home.md

 <img class="logo" src="/assets/images/wordmark.svg" alt="Shoelace" data-no-zoom>

-👟 _A forward-thinking design system for desktop and mobile._
+👟 _A forward-thinking web component library for desktop and mobile._

 ---

-Shoelace harnesses the power of [web components](#web-components) to bring you a modern, versatile, open source design system.
+Shoelace harnesses the power of [web components](#web-components) to bring you a modern, versatile, open source component library.

 Here's why you'll love it: